 The company did not disclose details about any severance package he might have received, though it will be required to do so by next week.
 In a regulatory filing last year, Groupon said Mason is potentially entitled to $4,344.36 in total compensation if he is fired "without cause or for good reason."
 The bulk of that amount is for health coverage, as Mason voluntarily reduced his base salary to $756.72 in 2011, from $180,000.

 Much of Mason's wealth comes from Groupon's stock.
 He owns 7 percent, or about 46 million shares, according to FactSet.
-Based on Thursday's closing price of $4.53, that's worth more than $208 million.
+Based on Thursday's closing price, that's worth more than $208 million.

 Groupon's stock hasn't traded above $10 since last July and hit its lowest point, $2.60, in November.
 Until Wednesday's earnings report, the stock had been crawling back up, but the results disappointed investors who sent it tumbling once again.

-On Friday, the stock added 57 cents to close at $5.10.
-The nearly 13 percent gain was modest compared with the 24 percent drop Thursday, before the announcement.
-It's a sign that investors will need more than the CEO's firing to start believing in Groupon again.
+After the announcement of Mason's ouster, the stock gained 19 cents to $4.72 in after-hours trading.
+The modest 4.2 percent gain, compared with the 24 percent drop earlier in the day, is a sign that investors will need more than the CEO's firing to start believing in Groupon again.